-Don't believe everything you read on the net about vertebroplastyJanuary 30th, 2014 in Diseases, Conditions, Syndromes /
+Don't believe everything you read on the net about vertebroplastyJanuary 30, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Most websites with information on vertebroplasty – a procedure in which a special medical-grade cement mixture is injected into a fractured vertebra – do not paint the full picture about the pros, cons and alternatives of the treatment.
 Therefore patients should always sit down with their physicians to thoroughly discuss their options, rather than take everything they read on the Internet as the full gospel.
 This new information appears in a new study by Barrett Sullivan of Case Western Reserve University in the US, who looked into the quality and accuracy of information available on the internet about vertebroplasty.
 The findings appear in Springer's journal Clinical Orthopaedics and Related Research.